VaradBelwalkar/helpful-tutorials/LXD/Snapshots/readme.md

 features and configurations which might break system, so having an entire copy of the thing is definitely not the solution, but lXD ignores it :|

+Remember, containers are no different here, the same thing applies for container snapshots as well, as i also tested them, where container rootfs size of around 488MB was exactly copied to snapshot section, making it also not suitable for creating snapshots!

-Here, when you delete the instance, snapshots are deleted as well!
+Here, when you delete the instance/, snapshots are deleted as well!